 Here's the plan:

-On September 26-27 Internet users from across the country will converge on Washington, DC to meet directly with their members of Congress, which is by far the most effective way to influence their positions and counter the power of telecom lobbyists and campaign contributions.
-First you can attend a training hosted by Public Knowledge who will share years of experience on how to be effective in these meetings.
-Participants will be paired with a guide to show you where to go on Capitol Hill to participate in meetings with key lawmakers.
+On June 26th, small business owners and Internet users from across the country will meet directly with their House members in DC.
+Face-to-face meetings in the Capitol are one of the most effective ways to influence lawmakers' positions and counter the power of telecom lobbyists.
+Before the event, you'll receive an info packet with everything you need to know.
+Then, on the morning of your meetings, our friends at Public Knowledge will host an orientation and share insight on how to be effective in these meetings.
+Participants will be paired with a guide to show you where to go on Capitol Hill to meet key lawmakers.
 If you can't make it to DC, join us by getting involved locally.

 How to get there:

-There are limited travel stipends available for people who want to come to DC to meet with legislators but need support with a plane or train ticket.
-Apply here.
-If enough people sign up in certain metro areas, we will charter buses to transport everyone for free or a small donation.
-If you’re driving or looking for a ride, check the carpool forum.
+Travel stipends are available for people who want to come to DC to meet with legislators but need support with a plane or train ticket.
+Stipends are limited, so apply here.
+And if you’re driving or looking for a ride, check the carpool forum.

 Where to stay: